-HGAR, RISMedia Co-Host Forum in New York City on Real Estate Data
+HGAR, RISMedia Co-Host Forum in New York City on Importance of Real Estate Data

 NEW YORK—Top real estate experts joined event sponsors the Hudson Gateway Association of Realtors and RISMedia at “The State of Real Estate Data in NYC” on May 20 to discuss the importance of accurate data in residential listings and the need for a unified system.

-Richard Haggerty, CEO of HGAR and president of the New York MLS, the multiple listing service that includes the New York metro area and the five boroughs, welcomed the 75-plus industry professionals in attendance at Convene NYC.
+Richard Haggerty, CEO of HGAR and president of the New York MLS, the multiple listing service that includes the New York metro area, welcomed the 75-plus industry professionals in attendance at Convene NYC.

 “At HGAR and New York MLS, we are staunch believers in accurate and clean data and how it can better our industry,” said Haggerty.
 “We are thrilled to partner with RISMedia and host some of the leading minds in real estate to brainstorm where we are and where we could be.”